Graduate Student Handbook – MSc and PhD in Mathematics, MSc and PhD in Statistics

 3. When You Arrive

-Come to the front desk in the Departmental Office (HH 218) for the following:
+Come to the front desk in the Departmental Office (HH 218) to pick up the key for your office.
+We require a $20 refundable cash deposit in order to issue you a key.

 - Health and safety package